Dynatrace/dynatrace-api/metric-example/query-by-example.md

 Consider the following problem: The metric `builtin:service.keyRequest.errors.fourxx` is recorded per service method.
 We are interested in the service methods, but we want to filter the result payload by the ID of the service, namely `SERVICE-0123456789ABCDEF`.
 We cannot use a scope, since the primary entity is `SERVICE_METHOD` and not `SERVICE`.
 A `:filter` transformation would work, if the metric contained a secondary service dimension, which it does not.
 It can easily be added, though, by prepending the transformer `:parents`.

 `:parents` is not only suitable for adding application entities.
 The general contract of `:parents` is that for each monitored entity dimension, a new dimension will be added before the existing one, if the entity is naturally embedded inside a larger entity of which there can only be one.
 Disks are a good example.
-The disk needs the host, otherwise monitoring is not possible.
-The following have similar disk-like relations that `:parents` is suitable for:
+A disk needs a host, otherwise monitoring is not possible.
+The following have similar disk-host-like relations that `:parents` is suitable for:

 | Child Dimension Type | Child Synonyms | :parent Dimension Type | :parent Synonyms |
 |---|---|---|---|